BushraZahed/BushraZahed/README.md

 - 💻 I'm proficient in Oject Oriented Programming (Python,Java, CSharp, MySql, HTML/CssSS/Javascript) , Excel for analytics and data visualization using Excel, Tableu, Python Libraries
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me linkedin.com/in/bushrazahed/
+- 📧 Email at zahedbushra@gmail.com to schedule an interview for full time job opportunity.

 <!---
 BushraZahed/BushraZahed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.